Jules-Boogie/BurgerBuilder/README.md

 ## Online Drive Through

-## very simple application for a user to make a meal and order.
+## Very simple application for a user to make a meal and order.